Health and Safety Guide When Travelling To Bali

 • Zorbing

 If you’re planning on riding a motorcycle you must have an Australian motorcycle licence.
-If you drive without one and have an accident, your cover is void.
+If you drive without one and have an accident, your claim may not be paid.

-Speak to your travel insurer about getting the best insurance to cover you for a range of adventures.
+Speak to your travel insurer about the options available to you so that you can choose the right policy for you and your adventures.

 jewellery ring